m-clark/lazerhawk/README.md

 Create a palette including complementary, triadic, tetradic, etc. colors.

 ### num_by
 A quick summarise, possibly with dplyr::group_by, that provides things like mean, sd, etc.

+### cat_by
+A quick summarise for categorical variables, possibly with dplyr::group_by, that provides frequencies and percentages of catgories.

 ## Addins